syncfusion-content/flutter-docs/Flutter/maps/vector-layers/circle-layer.md

 * **Stroke width** - Change the stroke width of the circle using the `strokeWidth` property.
 The default value of the `strokeWidth` property is `1`.
 * **Overlay color** - Change the outer portion color of the circle using the `color` property.
 * **Tooltip** - You can enable tooltip for the inverted circle using the `tooltipBuilder` property.
-* **Animation** - You can apply animation for the inverted circle using the `animation` property and able to customize the aniamtion curve and duration.
+* **Animation** - You can apply animation for the inverted circle using the `animation` property and able to customize the animation curve and duration.

 N> It is applicable for both the tile layer and shape layer.